oracle-livelabs/database-maa/zdm-physical-offline/introduction/introduction.md

 ## About this workshop

-This workshop covers step-by-step guide for migrating On-Premise Oracle Databases to Oracle Co-Managed databases using ZDM's Physical Online Methodology.
+This workshop covers step-by-step guide for migrating On-Premise Oracle Databases to Oracle Co-Managed databases using ZDM's Physical Offline Methodology.

 Estimated Time: 3 hours